 The iPhone is currently one of the most popular smartphones, and today it is hard to imagine our life without such a gadget.
 Most things we need are concentrated within this device: Camera, Clock, Notes, Mail, Music, Games and so on.
 But due to our daily usage of the iPhone, its’ storage quickly becomes full of data.

 It may be upsetting to you if your iPhone alerts you that storage is almost full and you can’t take any photo or video, just as something important takes place.
 In this post, we would like to share some tips and tricks that will help you to manage storage on an iPhone and prevent such an unpleasant situation.

 Your device stores different types of information.
-If you wish to know what takes up most of your iPhone’s storage capacity, take the following steps:
+Here is how to find what takes up most of your iPhone’s storage capacity: